 The water surface elevation called the still water level (SWL), or the still water elevation (SWEL), is the water level upon which storm-generated waves "ride."
-SWL consists of multiple components including the long-term mean lake level and its fluctuations, seasonal variation of the mean lake level, antecedent seiche conditions at the time of a storm occurrence, and short-term storm-driven water-level variations (see Section 3.1.1).
+SWL consists of multiple components including the long-term mean lake level and its fluctuations, seasonal variation of the mean lake level, antecedent seiche conditions at the time of a storm occurrence, and storm surge (see Section 3.1.1).
 These three sources of water-level variability, at different time scales, are all reflected in the available gage data, and all must be accounted for in a flood study.
 In the response-based approach adopted in these guidelines, the seasonal and long-term fluctuations are treated appropriately by simulating storms at their synoptic mean lake levels.
-This approach requires that the lake levels associated with the storms represent the present-day distribution of possible lake levels.
+This approach requires that the water levels associated with the storms represent the present-day distribution of possible lake levels.